 - Providing food assistance to people in need

 - Collecting and delivering supplies for a local shelter

 - Supporting a community event like a festival or fair

 - Volunteering at our Wings for Autism® and Wings for All® aviation rehearsal programs

 - Teaching people with disabilities how to increase their use of technology (e.g., computers, iPads, screens, and software)

-For more questions on how you and your organization can partner with The Arc, contact Jennifer at email@example.com.
+For more questions on how you and your organization can partner with The Arc, contact The Arc at firstname.lastname@example.org.